J0hn1975/Milestone-Project-One-Reef/README.md

 > <img src="https://github.com/J0hn1975/Milestone-Project-One-Reef/blob/master/docs/features/footer.PNG">
 > </details>
 User stories the features relates to:
-* 9.4 Old and new songs from the band
+* 9.4 Old songs from the band
 * 9.8 Pictures and videos of the band
 ---